Founder and Trainer

 By combining his talents as a thinker, educator, and artist, Milenko strives to help communities become wiser by working together and uncovering new ways to push good ideas into action.
 After 30 years as Pomegranate’s Executive Director, he stepped out of the role of Executive Director in February of 2017.
-He will now focus on writing, talks, and consulting for Pomegranate as well as leading our new Institute for Everyday Democracy.
+He will now focus on writing, talks, and consulting.

 Katya is a teacher, organizer, storyteller, and strategist with a creative twist who believes both the big ideas and the smallest details need attention to make a great idea come to life.
 She can’t help but look at things as a cat’s cradle: a beautiful tangle of connected people and issues, questions and dreams, desires and needs.